 - Clock knob This temporarily changes the pitch of the delay buffer, but permanently warps repeats and new audio recorded while the knob is being moved.

 The simplicity of the Maneco Minilooper makes it really inspiring for composing, whether looping, Frippin’ out or jumping between the two modes.
-The real fun is in long delays, where you can manipulate pitch and direction on the fly.
+The real fun is in long delays, where you can manipulate pitch and direction on the fly and then lock down the recording so it repeats as a loop.
 Also available as a Eurorack module

 This review is not paid for by Maneco.
 It’s provided free, with no ads.
 I really appreciate the generousity of those who’ve found it useful and bought me a coffee below.